 Tip # 9 - If you really want to save energy on gas , frustration and wear and tear on your vehicle looking for the perfect present maybe look into buying dinner for everyone you know instead, or try throwing a party but be sure to use car pools to bring everyone together.
 You can even try handing out gift cards for a store or even dinner on the town.
 You can always locate a nice restaurant with gift cards that are still available right up till Christmas Day .

 Tip #10 - Purchase Everything in the Same Place - Think about it and i bet you`ll agree that you can save gas, time, and piece of mind by buying all your presents in one place .
 I bet you can even think of more ways to save power and reduce your carbon footprint.

 Tip #11 - Use Your Microwave oven - Using a microwave oven can save you up to 50% on electricity over using a conventional oven.
 Also , use your microwave to heat things such as sauces, vegetables and gravies and you could also cook potatoes this way too.
 A microwave oven can be more economical and will save energy which a conventional oven and stove squanders.

 Tip #12 - Get Grinchy with it - If you`re really looking to save energy this season turn into a grinch and hide away , just be sure to let everyone know so they don`t have to buy you gifts and people will understand.

-P.S. - Remember working together we can all do our part to keep the world on a path to recovery saving money all along the way.
-The world would be cleaner and everyone would breath much easier and maybe cancer rates would finally see a decrease.
-So i`m urging everybody to do their part and think of as many ways you can save energy at Christmas time each year to help stop this problem in its tracks .
+P.S. - Remember working together we can all do our part to keep the world on a path to recovery while saving money all along the way.
+The world would be cleaner and everyone would breath much easier if we all use less electricity, and, maybe cancer rates could finally decrease for once.

 By - Mark Demers